Diligence

 Where are withdrawal keys and validator keys (public and private) held?

-Public withdrawal keys are set to the Liquid Collective protocol smart contract address during the validator onboarding process.
-Once set, this address can't be changed, as is governed by the Ethereum protocol when setting Type 1 (0x01) address.
+The Liquid Collective protocol sets a validator's withdrawal credentials to the Liquid Collective Withdrawal contract address when the protocol initiates a deposit transaction for the validator.
+Once set, this withdrawal address can't be changed, as is governed by the Ethereum protocol when setting Type 1 (0x01) address.

 Validator public addresses are submitted to the Liquid Collective Node Operators Registry.
 Validator private keys are owned and securely managed by the Node Operators.